11 January 2012

 Lil Dagover.
 German postcard by Ross Verlag, Berlin, no. 14701/1, 1927-1928.
 Photo: Angelo Photos.

-Politicised Paramour
+Politicised paramour

 Uno Henning stayed in Germany, where he played the male lead as a Bolshevik revolutionary in Georg Wilhelm Pabst’s romantic drama Die Liebe der Jeanne Ney/The Love of Jeanne Ney (G.W.
 Pabst, 1927).

-In Great Britain he starred in the excellent crime drama A Cottage on Dartmoor (Anthony Asquith, 1929) with Hans Adalbert Schlettow.
+In Great Britain, he starred in the excellent crime drama A Cottage on Dartmoor (Anthony Asquith, 1929) with Hans Adalbert Schlettow.

-Wynter Tyson writes at his blog Cinema Scream: “This late silent classic tells the story of an ex-barber’s assistant called Joe who escapes from Dartmoor Prison to find the woman who spurned him.
+Wynter Tyson writes on his blog Cinema Scream: “This late silent classic tells the story of an ex-barber’s assistant called Joe who escapes from Dartmoor Prison to find the woman who spurned him.
 The majority of the action takes the form of an extended flashback explaining the reason for the man’s incarceration.
 This film is simply stunning.
 It hits the ground running with its portrayal of the central character’s escape across the moors.
 Forgoing naturalism the setting is a mass of expressionist shadows and storm leaden clouds.
 The convict (played by Uno Henning) stalks across the landscape like a phantom and director Anthony Asquith’s cunning use of perspective never lets the audience fully get to grips with the environment.
-When we finally arrive at the cottage it’s interior resembles something out of a fairytale whilst retaining a recognizable and realistic air.”
+When we finally arrive at the cottage its interior resembles something out of a fairytale whilst retaining a recognizable and realistic air.”

 Jean Murat